yezz123/authx/docs/configuration/routers/index.md

 # Routers

 We're almost there!
-The last step is to configure the `AuthX` object that will wire the user manager, the authentication classes and let us generate the actual **API routes**.
+The last step is to configure the `authx` object that will wire the user manager, the authentication classes and let us generate the actual **API routes**.

-## Configure `AuthX`
+## Configure `authx`

-Configure `AuthX` object with all the elements we defined before.
+Configure `authx` object with all the elements we defined before.
 More precisely:

 * `UserManager`: Dependency callable getter to inject the user manager class instance.
 See [UserManager](../core/index.md).